greencloudcomputing/docs/docs/guide/account.md

 ## Sign In

-To sign in, to your GreenCloud account please visit [GreenCloud - Sign In](https://www.app.greencloudcomputing.io/signin) :
+To sign in to your GreenCloud account, please visit [GreenCloud - Sign In](https://www.app.greencloudcomputing.io/signin) :

 You will need to enter the following information

--   GreenCloud account name ( email address )
+-   GreenCloud account name (email address)
 -   GreenCloud account password

 ![login](./img/signin.png)

-Upon the correct entry of credentials you will be re-directed to the GreenCloud App dashboard to curate your account.
+Upon the correct entry of credentials you will be re-directed to the GreenCloud App dashboard to manage your account.

 ![dashboard](./img/dashboard.png)